Olo Care in the healthcare network

 For over 30 years, Olo Care has been offered to pregnant women and families across Quebec through CLSCs and community-based organizations members of Olo.

-A personalized nutritional follow-up is carried out by a trusted health professional (generally a nutritionist, nurse or social worker) and direct assistance is given to expectant mothers through vouchers and prenatal multivitamins.
-The vouchers are redeemable for food: eggs, milk and frozen vegetables during pregnancy, and tofu, bread, and purees and cereal for babies after birth.
+Individualized nutrition support is carried out by a trusted care provider (generally a nutritionist, nurse or social worker) and direct assistance is given to pregnant women through coupons and prenatal multivitamins.
+The coupons are redeemable for food (eggs, milk and frozen vegetables).
+Once the baby is born, we continue to provide follow-up care and coupons (tofu, bread, and purees and cereal for babies).

-The Olo food vouchers can be redeemed in most food markets in Quebec where these products are sold (grocery stores, convenience stores, drug stores).
+The Olo food coupons can be redeemed in most food markets in Quebec where these products are sold (grocery stores, convenience stores, pharmacies).

-To learn more about Olo foods and their benefits for expectant mothers, babies and families, or to find out how to redeem vouchers in stores, click here.
+To learn more about Olo foods and their benefits for pregnant women, babies and families, check out our Olo foods tool.

-Educational tools and professional advice are offered to the whole family to help everyone acquire healthy eating habits and encourage parents to eat well, cook and share meals as a family.
+Educational tools and professional advice are offered to the whole family to help everyone acquire healthy eating habits and to inspire parents to focus on eating well, cooking and eating as a family.

 Because early childhood is when eating habits are learned, Olo Care offers parents tools to raise their capacity for action and help them shape their child’s eating behaviours.
 The tools include a recipe book, a weekly menu planner and baby books.